FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/06 Rich learning exp/Rich learning experience.md

 	- Why: Media might not display or function as expected across different browsers or devices.
 	- Tip: Always test embedded media on multiple platforms before publishing.

-??? warning Don’t Ignore Accessibility
+??? warning "Don’t Ignore Accessibility"

 	- Why: Multimedia content should be accessible to all users, including those with disabilities.
 	- Tip: Use alt text, provide transcripts for videos, and ensure that interactive elements are keyboard-navigable.